I get it, picking the right surfskate is a challenge.

-The ideal scenario is to test out surfskates before you purchase.
-If you have anyone you know in your area, ask to test theirs.
+Obviously, the ideal scenario is to test out surfskates before you purchase.
+If you have anyone in your area who surfskates, ask to test theirs.
 It will make a world of difference when picking.
+But not everyone can do this.

 My Ideal Wheelbase